-The Laboratory has six water supply wells for on-site distribution of potable water, three of which were active during 2021.
-As required by NYSDOH regulations, BNL monitors the potable wells regularly for bacteria, inorganics, organics, and pesticides.
+The Laboratory has six water supply wells for on-site distribution of potable water, four of which were active during 2022.
+As required by NYS-DOH regulations, BNL monitors the potable wells regularly for bacteria, inorganics, organics, and pesticides.
 The Laboratory also voluntarily monitors drinking water supplies for radiological contaminants yearly.
-Tables 3-5 and 3-6 provide potable water supply monitoring data.
-BNL's drinking water and the supply and distribution system were in full compliance with all applicable county, state, and federal regulations regarding drinking water quality, monitoring, operations, and reporting in 2021.
+Tables 3-5, 3-6, and 3-7 provide potable water supply monitoring data.
+BNL's drinking water and the supply and distribution system were in full compliance with all applicable county, state, and federal regulations regarding drinking water quality, monitoring, operations, and reporting in 2022.

-In 2013, the EPA required large water providers to start testing for six common Per- and Poly-fluoroalkyl Substances (PFAS) chemicals under the third Unregulated Contaminant Monitoring Rule (UCMR 3).
+In 2013, the EPA required large water providers to start testing for six common Per- and Polyfluoroalkyl Substances (PFAS) chemicals under the third Unregulated Contaminant Monitoring Rule (UCMR 3).
 As a medium-size system, BNL was not required to participate in this testing program.
 In 2017, SCDHS began routine testing of all water supply systems for PFAS, including BNL.
-PFAS chemicals were detected in three of BNL's water supply wells.
-In these initial tests, Perfluorooctanoic Acid (PFOA) and Perfluorooctanesulfonic Acid (PFOS) were detected at concentrations below the current EPA Health Advisory Level of 70 ng/L (ppt) that was established specifically for the combined concentration of these two chemicals.
-Following repeated confirmed detections of PFAS in the supply wells, the Lab started routine quarterly testing for PFAS in 2018.
-The results for 2021 are provided in Table 3-6.
+PFAS chemicals were detected in three of BNL's active water supply wells.
+In these initial tests, Perfluorooctanoic Acid (PFOA) and Perfluorooctanesulfonic Acid (PFOS) were detected at concentrations below the 2016 EPA Health Advisory Level of 70 ng/L (ppt) that was established specifically for the combined concentration of these two chemicals.
+Following repeated confirmed detections of PFAS in the supply wells, the Lab started routine guarterly testing for PFAS in 2018.
+The results for 2022 are provided in Table 3-7.

 In 2020, New York State established enforceable drinking water standards for PFOS and PFOA at concentrations of 10 ng/L (ppt).
-The other four PFAS chemicals would continue to be regulated under the current New York State limit of 50 μ g/L (ppb) for unregulated contaminants.
-In May 2020, Granular Activated Carbon (GAC) filters were restored on Well 11 to remove PFOS and low levels of the other PFAS chemicals that may be present.
-In May 2021, GAC filters were restored on Well 10.
-Construction began to restore Well 12 and its GAC filters into service during 2022.
+The other four PFAS chemicals would continue to be regulated under the current New York State limit